fbpx

 The role of women in the LPG industry has evolved significantly.
 Where once they faced limited access to funding, mentorship, and networks, today — with the support of the Women in LPG Global Network (WINLPG) — they have access to strong platforms, where women can exchange ideas, and drive change across the value chain.

-The Gender Equality Landscape in Africa
+The Gender Equality Landscape

 The Africa Gender Index 2023 Analytical Report indicates that women in Africa have made notable strides toward achieving gender equality compared to four years ago.
 Gender equality in Africa has shown steady progress with increasing from 48.6% in 2019 to 50.3% in 2023, indicating that women now access over half the opportunities available to men in economic, political, and social areas even though some gaps can be improved.